Berit Engen WEFT and D'RASH – A Thousand Jewish Tapestries

 – “When Will We Ever Learn?”

-We have learned, but obviously not enough; the demands of the Prophets still challenge us.
-We might have gotten tired of these persistent fellows, were it not for their ability to continuously inspire us, as individuals and as community, to improve the world.
+The demands of the Prophets still challenge us.
+We might have gotten tired of these persistent fellows, were it not for their ability to continuously inspire us to build a better world.
+Though we have learned their specific and universal principles, we continue to turn away from them and forget.
+Maybe we always will – but at least the Prohphets’ teachings are always there to remind us.

 AND, SHEVA N'VIOT

-– Prophetess Portraits As I Percieve Them in the Rainbow
+– Prophetess Portraits as I Perceive Them in the Rainbow

 As a female weaver depicting Judaism in a thousand tapestries, I had been waiting since 2007 for the day I would feel ready to portray these seven remarkable women of the Bible.
 It finally occurred after January 6 of 2022, a time of unsettling situations inundating the news every day.
 The desire to weave the prophetesses at this time is combined with a nostalgic longing for reason and for peace and harmony – qualities that are traditionally connected with women.
 The Noahide rainbow seemed like the right starting point and color reference for planning the series.